 The Board oversees the Company's business.
 It establishes overall policies and standards and reviews the performance of management.
-During the fiscal year ended December 31, 2022, the Board held seven meetings.
-Each Board member attended 75% or more of the aggregate meetings of the Board and of the committees on which they served held during the period for which they were a director or committee member, except for Mr. Jain who attended 68% of the meetings.
-In addition to an unavoidable conflict with a couple meetings, Mr. Jain's attendance was impacted by his addition to the Audit Committee during year and his inability to attend the first meeting following his appointment.
-Mr. Jain met separately with the Company's CEO to discuss matters on the agenda for the Board meetings he could not attend and has advised the Company that he expects to attend a higher percentage of meetings during 2023.
+During the fiscal year ended December 31, 2023, the Board held seven meetings.
+Each Board member attended 75% or more of the aggregate meetings of the Board and of the committees on which they served held during the period for which they were a director or committee member.
 The Company's directors are encouraged to attend our annual meetings of stockholders, but we do not currently have a policy relating to director attendance.
-Five of the eight then-serving directors attended the Company's 2022 Annual Meeting.
+Five of the eight then-serving directors attended the Company's 2023 Annual Meeting.